hashkat/hashkat/docs/troubleshooting.md

 /home/mobile/hashkat/run.sh: line 80:  6088 Aborted                 (core dumped) "$HASHKAT/build/src/hashkat" $args
 `

+Simulations take memory, particularly with many agents, 'agent types' or over a long allocated time.
+The above error message will appear if you exceed your available memory when running a network simulation.

-You may be unable to run certain large network simulations due to your computer not having enough memory to run a simulation of a network of such size.
-This will be evident by the above error message appearing when you try to run a network simulation.
-If this error message or one similar to it ever appears, it is recommended that you lower the number of agents in your network simulation by reducing the value of the *initial_agents* and/or *max_agents* in the *INFILE.yaml* file.
+If this error message or one similar appears, it is recommended that you lower the number of agents in your network simulation by reducing the value of the 'initial_agents' and/or 'max_agents' in **INFILE.yaml** file.

 ## Unexpected Network Produced

-Sometimes when running a network simulation, the simulation may run smoothly, but the network you've created is quite different from what you had in mind.
-This is usually due to an error being made in *INFILE.yaml* that does not prevent the simulation from running, but gives you odd results.
-The following discusses some of the errors that you may encounter when using ***#k@***, and what the root cause of that problem is.
+Sometimes the simulation may run smoothly, but the network you've created is quite different from what you had in mind.
+The following discusses some of the configuration errors that you may encounter when using **#k@**.

-### Twitter_Suggest Follow Model Network Not Constructed As Such
+#### Twitter_Suggest Follow Model Network Not Properly Constructed

-You may notice that when visualizing a *twitter_suggest* follow model network simulation, there seems to be no preferential attachment present in the network.
+You may notice that when visualizing a 'twitter_suggest' follow model simulation that there seems to be no preferential attachment present in the network.
 The connections between agents seem to be random, and there is no clear distinction between the most popular and least popular agents.

-This is most likely due to an error in the follow ranks section of *INFILE.yaml*.
-It is imperative in any preferential attachment model network simulation that the max follow rank threshold be equal to or greater than the number of agents in the simulation and that the follow rank weight is 1 for the minimum follow rank of zero and that the max follow rank weight is equal to the max follow rank threshold increased by one (assuming the follow rank bins are spaced linearly in increments of 1).
+It is imperative in any preferential attachment model network simulation that the 'max follow rank threshold' be equal to or greater than the number of agents in the simulation and that the 'follow rank weight' is 1 for the 'minimum follow rank' of zero and that the 'max follow rank weight' is equal to the 'max follow rank threshold' + 1 (assuming the follow rank bins are spaced linearly in increments of 1).

 This allows agents with more followers to have a better chance of being followed than less popular agents.
 If the follow ranks are weighted incorrectly, more popular agents may not have a higher probability of being followed.
-If the follow rank max threshold is a number less than the total number of agents in the simulation, than agents with a differing number of followers may eventually have an equal weight of being followed because they have reached the max follow rank threshold.
+If the 'follow rank max threshold' is a number less than the total number of agents in the simulation, then agents with a differing number of followers may eventually have an equal weight of being followed because they have reached the 'max follow rank threshold'.
 Ensuring that these follow ranks values are correct is essential for running an accurate preferential attachment follow model simulation.

-The following visualization is that of a network we ran using the *twitter_suggest* follow model:
+The following visualization is that of an incorrect simulation we ran using the 'twitter_suggest' follow model:

 <center>
 <img src='../img/troubleshooting/incorrect_twitter_suggest.png'>
 </center>

-As you can clearly see, this network clearly resembled a *random* follow model simulation as opposed to a *twitter_suggest* follow model simulation.
-Looking into the *INFILE.yaml* file, we discovered that the follow rank max threshold and weight were much smaller than the total number of agents in the simulation.
+This network resembled a 'random' follow model simulation as opposed to a 'twitter_suggest' simulation.

+Looking in **INFILE.yaml**, we discovered that the 'follow rank max threshold' and 'weight' were much smaller than the total number of agents in the simulation.
 Changing these values to their correct amount, we ran the network simulation again and produced the following visualization:

 <center>
 <img src='../img/troubleshooting/correct_twitter_suggest.png'>
 </center>

-As you can see, this is clearly now a preferential attachment follow model network, with the most popular agents in the centre of the visualization, and the less popular ones at the sides.
+As you can see, this is now a preferential attachment follow model network, with the most popular agents in the centre of the visualization, and the less popular ones at the sides.

-### No Retweets Present in Network When They Should Be
+#### No Retweets Present in Network When They Should Be

 <center>
 <img src='../img/troubleshooting/no_retweets_present.png'>
 </center>

-Running a network simulation that enables retweeting, you may find that there are no retweets actually present in the simulation at its completion.
-This could be due to agents having a *tweet* rate of zero, since if there are no tweets in the simulation, there can't possibly be any retweets.
-This could also be due to an error in the tweet observation probability density function, where perhaps tweets aren't relevant for a long enough time to be retweeted.
-The *NoRetweetPref* could also be enabled instead of a preference class that allows retweeting, and/or the preference class that is enabled has miniscule *tweet_transmission* rates, leading to very few or no tweets being retweeted.
-Take a look over all these factors, and ensure that they are set properly before running the network simulation again.
-If you find that there are still no retweets occurring in the network, increase the *tweet_transmission* rates, *tweet* rates, maximum simulated time, and/or maximum real time variables to allow agents ample opportunity to retweet tweets.
+After running a network simulation that enables retweeting, you may find that there are no retweets actually present in the simulation at its completion.
+This could be due to agents having a 'tweet rate' of zero.
+It could also be due to an error in the 'tweet observation probability density function' or decay rate, where perhaps tweets aren't relevant for a long enough time to be retweeted.
+The 'NoRetweetPref' could also be enabled instead of a preference class that allows retweeting, and/or the preference class that is enabled has a too small 'tweet_transmission' rate, leading to very few or no tweets being retweeted.

+Take a look over all these factors and run the network simulation again.

+If you find that there are still no retweets occurring in the network, increase the 'tweet_transmission' rate, 'tweet' rate, and maximum simulated and/or maximum real time to allow agents ample opportunity to retweet.

-### Implementing *use_barabasi* For the Wrong Follow Model
+#### Implementing *use_barabasi* For the Wrong Follow Model

-Though a Barabasi configuration can be implemented into every follow model network simulation, it is usually only enabled for follow models that invoke preferential attachment, such as the *twitter_suggest*, *preferential_agent*, and possibly the *twitter* folow model.
-You can use the Barabasi configuration for other follow models if you so please, but keep in mind the impact it will have on your network, and how different your results may be for a network simulation that does not implement this configuration.
+A Barabasi configuration is usually only enabled for follow models that invoke preferential attachment, such as the 'twitter_suggest', 'preferential_agent', and the combination 'twitter' follow model.
+You can use the Barabasi configuration for other follow models, but it will impact your network and give you different results.

-### Simulation Running Even Despite Missing Variable
+#### Simulation Running With an Unintended Variable Value

-You may find when checking your *INFILE.yaml* file after running a network simulation that you were missing a particular variable and its corresponding value in your input file.
-However, this seems to have not stopped your simulation from running.
-The reason for this is that whenever a variable and its corresponding value are missing from *INFILE.yaml*, the value assigned to that variable in *DEFAULT.yaml* will be used in the network simulation in its place.
-THE *DEFAULT.yaml* file can of course be found in the **hashkat** directory as well as [here](https://github.com/hashkat/hashkat/blob/master/DEFAULT.yaml).
+You may find your simulation ran with a value you did not expect.
+When you check **INFILE.yaml** you discover you were missing a particular variable or its value yet the simulation ran.
+When a variable or its value are missing from **INFILE.yaml**, the default values will be used in the simulation.
+The default values can be found here:

+`~/hashkat/DEFAULT.yaml`

+**DEFAULT.yaml** can also be found [here](https://github.com/hashkat/hashkat/blob/master/DEFAULT.yaml).

 ## Reporting an Issue

-Check out our [**Feedback**](http://docs.hashkat.org/en/latest/feedback/) page if you have any issues using ***#k@*** that are not discussed above.
-There you can find our email address where you can contact us as well as a link to a webpage where you can post any issues you may have.
+To report an issue, go to [Feedback](http://docs.hashkat.org/en/latest/feedback/).
+There you will find our email address as well as a link to a webpage where you can post any issues you may have.
 These issues will be addressed and remedied as soon as possible.